ScholarPeer: A Context-Aware Multi-Agent Framework for Automated Peer Review: Experiments

-As illustrated in Figure \ref{fig:human_eval_sxs}, human experts consistently preferred \ours~.
-The preference was most pronounced against fine-tuned models and significant win rates against other multi-agent baselines using the same backbone model.
-We also see a strong correlation of trend between the LLM judge and the human evaluation further validating the results with LLM judge.

-\subsubsection{\hmaxmetric~Results}

-Table \ref{tab:single_sided} presents the comprehensive results for the \hmaxmetric~score, decision score alignment and review diversity. \ourss~ consistently achieves an \hmaxmetric~score significantly above the human expert anchor (5.0) across all dimensions, with a particularly strong performance in \textit{novelty \& significance} (6.49) and \textit{constructive value} (5.88), on average getting between slightly better than the expert human reviews and clearly superior.

-Fine-tuned models achieve scores consistently lower than 4, indicating they struggle to match expert human review in quality.
-State-of-the-art LLMs and multi-agent baselines score around 4.50.
-Our framework's score of 6.14 illustrates a significant leap in review quality.
+\subsection{\hmaxmetric~Results}

+Table \ref{tab:single_sided} presents the \hmaxmetric~scores.
+While state-of-the-art fine-tuned models struggle to surpass a score of 4.0, \ours~ achieves an exceptional average \hmaxmetric~score of 6.12.
+This score is driven by the dimensions most valuable for human augmentation. \ours~ scores an 6.47 in \textit{Significance Assessment} (contextualizing novelty) and 5.87 in \textit{Constructive Value} (providing exact, actionable remedies).
+Furthermore, \ours~ exhibits remarkable stability; across three independent runs, the overall \hmaxmetric~score yielded an exceptionally low standard deviation of $\sigma = 0.01$.
 Further, Figure~\ref{fig:overall_distribution} shows the distribution of score.
 We observe a significant $>25\%$ of generated reviews getting a score of 8.0 or above.

-Furthermore, \ours achieves the highest correlation with human scores with ScholarPeer ($\rho=0.42$), demonstrating that our system's ranking of papers aligns most closely with the human ranking.

 \textbf{Human Evaluation.} Figure \ref{fig:human_eval_single_sided} shows that \ourss achieves the highest average rating across both human evaluation and LLM judge.